I use webminstats as a diagnostic tool, to understand why a host is bad/not

 apache not working

 A user inform me, that a web server was not working.
-I had a look at internet
+I had a look at internet module,

 and I remark the httpd activity (seen throw apache syslog files) just fall down.